evertonjuniti/sjcam-owncast-aws/README.md

 ## Desenho da solução | Solution design
 ![Owncast.drawio.png](/Images/Owncast.drawio.png)

-> [pt-br] Tudo que estiver escrito em vermelho são dados de exemplo que usei em meu ambiente ou são placeholders para que você substitua pelo valor correto do seu ambiente AWS
+> [pt-br] Tudo que estiver escrito em vermelho são dados de exemplo que usei em meu ambiente ou são placeholders para que você substitua pelo valor correto do seu ambiente AWS.
+Talvez seja melhor você fazer o download da imagem acima e abrir em outra ferramenta (que não o browser), dado que são muitos detalhes contidos na imagem

 > [en-us] Everything written in red is either example data that I used in my environment or are placeholders for you to replace with the correct value for your AWS environment.
+It might be best to download the image above and open it in another tool (other than the browser), given that there are many details contained in the image